ha/doozerd/doc/proto.md

  * `SET` *path*, *cas*, *value* &rArr; *cas*

-   Sets the contents of the file at *path* to *value*, as long as the file's old CAS token matches *cas*.
+   Sets the contents of the file at *path* to *value*, as long as *cas* is greater than or equal to the file's old CAS token.
    Returns the new CAS token.

  * `SYNCPATH` (not yet implemented)